-During a symosium about the future of American immigration policy last week, New York City Mayor Michael Bloomberg described the nation’s anti-immigration sentiment as akin to national suicide.
+During a symosium about the future of American immigration policy last week, New York City mayor Michael Bloomberg described the nation’s anti-immigration sentiment as akin to national suicide.
 “Every day that we fail to fix our broken immigration laws is a day that we inflict a wound on our economy,” he said.
-“Today, we may have turned away the next Albert Einstein or Sergey Brin.
+“Today, we may have turned away the next Albert Einstein or Sergei Brin.
 Tomorrow, we may turn away the next Levi Strauss or Jerry Yang.”

 We would not have become a global superpower without the contributions of immigrants who built the railroads and canals that opened up the west, who invented groundbreaking products that revolutionized global commerce, and who pioneered scientific, engineering and medical advances that made America the most innovative country in the world.

 But make no mistake: we will not remain a global superpower if we continue to close our doors to people who want to come here to work hard, start businesses, and pursue the American Dream.
 The American Dream cannot survive if we keep telling the dreamers to go elsewhere.